 The ability of danshen to "thin" the blood and reduce blood clotting is well documented, although the herb's purported ability to "invigorate" the blood or improve circulation has not been demonstrated in high-quality human trials.
 Because danshen can inhibit platelet aggregation and has been reported to potentiate (increase) the blood-thinning effects of warfarin, it should be avoided in patients with bleeding disorders, prior to some surgical procedures, or when taking anticoagulant (blood-thinning) drugs, herbs, or supplements.

-Ch'ih Shen (scarlet sage), Dan-Shen, Dan Shen, danshen root, Huang Ken, Hung Ken (red roots), Pin-Ma Ts'ao (horse-racing grass), Radixsalvia miltiorrhiza, red-rooted sage, red sage root, red saye root, Salvia bowelyana, Salvia miltiozzhiza bunze, Salviae miltiorrhizae, Salvia przewalskii, Salvia przewalskii mandarinorum, Salvia yunnanensis, salvia root, Sh'ih Shen, Shu-Wei Ts'ao (rat-tail grass), Tan Seng, Tan-Shen, Tzu Tan-Ken (roots of purple sage).
+3,4-dihydroxyphenyl-lactic acid, caffeic acid, Ch'ih Shen (scarlet sage), Chinese Salvia, cryptotanshisone, dangshem, Dan-Shen, Dan Shen, danshen root, danshensu, dihydrotanshinone, ethyl acetate, fufangdenshen, horse-racing grass, Huang Ken, Hung Ken (red roots), Labiatae (family), Lamiaceae (family), lithospermic acid B, miltirone, neo-tanshinlactone, phenolic acids, Pin-Ma Ts'ao (horse-racing grass), protocatechualdehyde, protocatechuic acid, protocatechuic aldehyde, Radixsalvia miltiorrhiza, rat-tail grass, red-rooted sage, red roots, red sage, red sage root, red saye root, roots of purple sage, Salvia bowelyana, Salvia miltiozzhiza, Salvia miltiozzhiza bunge, Salvia przewalskii, Salvia przewalskii mandarinorum, salvia root, Salvia yunnanensis, salvianolic acid B, scarlet sage, Sh'ih Shen, Shu-Wei Ts'ao (rat-tail grass), Tan Seng, Tan-Shen, tanshisone I, tanshisone IIA, tanshisone IIB, Tzu Tan-Ken (roots of purple sage), yunzhi danshen.

 These uses have been tested in humans or animals.
 Safety and effectiveness have not always been proven.
 Some of these conditions are potentially serious, and should be evaluated by a qualified healthcare provider.

-Better studies are needed that compare danshen with more proven treatments for this condition before a clear conclusion can be drawn.
+Better studies are needed in which danshen is compared with more proven treatments before a clear conclusion can be drawn.

-Although animal studies suggest that danshen may speed healing of burns and wounds, there are no reliable studies in humans evaluating this claim.
+Although animal studies suggest that danshen may help speed healing of burns and wounds, there are limited human data supporting this claim.

 Cardiovascular disease / angina

-One study found that danshen in combination with routine western medicine was not as effective as warming needle moxibustion.
-More studies are warranted in this area to draw any firm recommendations.
+Early studies have found that danshen in combination with routine western medicine was not as effective as warming needle moxibustion.
+More studies are warranted in this area to draw a firm conclusion.

-Danshen has been proposed as a possible glaucoma therapy, but further studies are needed in humans before a clear conclusion can be drawn.
+Danshen may be beneficial in glaucoma therapy, but further studies are needed in humans before a clear conclusion can be drawn.
 Danshen should not be used in place of more proven therapies, and patients with glaucoma should be evaluated by a qualified eye care specialist.